top of page

 • Consistent with national policies/laws.

-• Hearings will start 22 January 2025, and will focus on the process, legal compliance and higher level issues.
-They will be live streamed on: https://www.youtube.com/@EnfieldCouncil.
+• The Stage 1 hearings took place 22-30 January 2025, and focused on the process followed, legal compliance and higher level issues.

-• We are closely monitoring the situation and will participate in the hearings.
+• We are participating in the hearings.
 Legal counsel and/or expert advisers will be used as appropriate and as our budget allows.

 • The examiner's final report will have both optional changes and required modifications that are binding.